Enngage/sync-sdk-js/README.md

 ## Configuration

-The SDK can be configured using the `SyncClientConfig` type.
+The SDK uses a fluent API for client initialization, starting with the `getSyncClient` function.
 Here are the available configuration options:

 | Option | Type | Required | Description |
 |--------|------|----------|-------------|